avidflyer17/audit-server/docs/REPORT_STRUCTURE.md

 # 🧾 Audit Report Structure

 The `generate-audit-json.sh` script outputs a JSON file summarizing system metrics.
-The top-level object
+This specification describes the format used in Audit Server version 1.2.0.
+The top-level object contains:
-contains:

 - `generated`: human-readable timestamp of report generation.
 - `hostname`: system hostname.